 - This booklet describes all the subjects it is possible to take at the Academy.
 You must make your choices from these subjects. - You must choose FOUR GCSE subjects.
 Restrictions apply to students of Cypriot / Greek origin.
-[See note 3 on page 6] - It must be clearly noted that those subjects that do not attract enough students will not run.
-As a general rule, courses should have at least 12 students choosing them.
-Once the options forms are submitted, an initial review will single out these courses, and affected students will be asked to choose again. - The Academic Counsellors, the Assistant Principal Curriculum and the appropriate Heads of Faculty will check your choices.
-If it is considered that any unsuitable choices have been made, you will be notified for further counselling. - When this process is complete, we will then fit these student choices onto a grid.
-This may again affect some students who may need to rethink their choices.
+[See note \3 on page 9] - It must be clearly noted that those subjects that do not attract enough students will not run.
+As a general rule, courses should have at least 12 students interested in them.
+Once the options forms are submitted, an initial review will eliminate these courses, and students will be asked to make another choice. - The Academic Counsellors, the Assistant Principal Curriculum and the appropriate Heads of Faculty will monitor your choices.
+If it is considered that any unsuitable choices have been made, you will be for further counselling. - When this process is complete, we will then arrange student choicesonto a grid.
+This may again affect some students who may need to rethink their choices onto a grid.